mattmakai/fullstackpython.com/source/content/pages/12-next/1202-docker.markdown

 # Docker
-Docker is an [open source](https://github.com/docker/docker) infrastructure management platform that manages disk images.
+Docker is an [open source](https://github.com/docker/docker) infrastructure management platform for running and deploying software.
+The Docker platform is constantly evolving so an exact definition is currently a moving target.

 ## Why is Docker important?